Indonesia fuel price fight bolsters Golkar ahead of 2014 polls

-JAKARTA (Reuters) - Indonesia’s Golkar Party has emerged from a policy fight over whether to raise subsidized fuel prices less tainted than its main coalition partner, the Democrat Party, and voters are likely to take note ahead of elections in 2014.
+JAKARTA, April 2 (Reuters) - Indonesia’s Golkar Party has emerged from a policy fight over whether to raise subsidised fuel prices less tainted than its main coalition partner, the Democrat Party, and voters are likely to take note ahead of elections in 2014.

 A parliamentary vote on Friday to delay raising fuel prices by 33 percent and instead grant the government authority under certain conditions to raise prices later saddles President Susilo Bambang Yudhoyono’s Democrat Party with an unpopular decision down the line.